 Brussels is one fascinating city to explore- from Gothic-influenced architecture, tasty waffles, and frothy cold brews – it is one city deserving of your visit!

 This article may contain affiliate / compensated links.
 For full information, please see our disclosure here.

 Layover In Brussels Tips

 Can You Leave The Airport During a Short Layover In Brussels

 You may wonder if you can leave the Brussels airport during your brief layover.
 If you have at least 5-hours or more it should give you a sufficient amount of time before heading back to catch your flight.
 Anything less than that, I suggest you buy your waffles from the airport.

-To get through the airport during your return it is a breeze.
+Getting through the airport during your return is a breeze.
 Security is extremely organized and quickly gets you through.

 What Money To Use During Your Layover In Brussels

 Brussels is part of the European Union and uses the Euro.
 Cost of food and souvenirs are reasonably priced in the city, just make sure you have plenty of cash so you don’t have to pinch those pennies.